WrestleMania 37

 The card comprised 14 matches that were evenly divided between the two nights and unlike previous years, there were no matches contested on either night's Kickoff pre-show.
 In the main event for Night 1, Bianca Belair defeated Sasha Banks to win the SmackDown Women's Championship.
 This was the first time two African Americans headlined WrestleMania, as well as the second time women headlined the event after WrestleMania 35 in 2019.
 Other prominent matches saw singer Bad Bunny and Damian Priest defeat The Miz and John Morrison, and in the opening bout, which was a main match for Raw, Bobby Lashley defeated Drew McIntyre by technical submission to retain the WWE Championship.
 In the main event for Night 2, which was SmackDown's main match, Roman Reigns defeated Daniel Bryan and Edge in a triple threat match to retain the Universal Championship.
 Also on the card, Rhea Ripley defeated Asuka to win the Raw Women's Championship.
-Natalya and Tamina became the first women at this event to ever compete in two separate matches at a single WrestleMania.
+Additionally, Natalya and Tamina became the first women to compete in two separate matches at a single WrestleMania, having a match on both nights.

+Following the merger of the American version of the WWE Network under Peacock, which had a transitional period beginning in mid-March, WrestleMania 37 was WWE's first PPV and livestreaming event for the main roster to broadcast on Peacock after the shutdown of the American WWE Network on April 4.
+After this event, WWE returned Raw and SmackDown's programming to its bio-secure bubble called the WWE ThunderDome, which was relocated to Tampa's Yuengling Center beginning with the April 12 broadcast of Monday Night Raw, before the company resumed live touring with full capacity crowds in mid-July.

+WrestleMania 37 was generally well-received for marking the return of a live crowd, with the main events of both nights, as well as Seth Rollins vs. Cesaro, Sheamus vs. Matt Riddle, and a surprise celebrity performance by Bad Bunny receiving the highest praise, while Shane McMahon vs. Braun Strowman, Randy Orton vs. The Fiend, and most of the tag team matches were criticized.

 Production

-WrestleMania 37 was originally scheduled to be held at SoFi Stadium in Inglewood, California, but due to the COVID-19 pandemic in California, the event was moved to Raymond James Stadium in Tampa, Florida.
+The 37th annual WrestleMania was originally scheduled to be held at SoFi Stadium in Inglewood, California, but due to California's ongoing COVID-19 restrictions, the event was moved to Raymond James Stadium in Tampa, Florida, the originally planned venue for WrestleMania 36 before the pandemic forced it to be relocated to the WWE Performance Center in Orlando—in August 2020, Florida loosened its restrictions.
+SoFi Stadium would later get WrestleMania 39 in 2023.